1221124/sem5pi-24-25-g031/docs/SprintA/UseCases/UC003/01.requirements-engineering/README.md

 ### 1.1.
 Use Case Description

-> As Admin, I want to register new backoffice users.
+> As Patient, I want to self-register in the system.

 ---